peaBerberian/zipdown.js/README.md

 ## Overview

-ZipDown is a simple Node.js API which allows to easily download zip archives of directories and files from a configured path.
+ZipDown is a very simple Node.js tool which allows to easily download zip archives of directories and files from a configured path.
 It makes use of the [archiver](https://www.npmjs.com/package/archiver) node module to do that.

+The initial goal was to quickly allows easy file transfering between devices through HTTP of files and directories.

 ## API